BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 So if a user has 100,000 sats of local capacity, their channel reserve will be 1,000 sats (1% of 100,000).
 The user can only spend 99,000 sats of the local capacity.
 The channel counterparty also has their own channel reserve which aims for a 1% reserve.
 This means the total channels capacity will have around 2% put aside and unspendable as a reserve.

+{% include picture.html
+   image = "/assets/images/guide/how-it-works/liquidity/channel-reserve-01.png"
+   retina = "/assets/images/guide/how-it-works/liquidity/channel-reserve-01@2x.png"
+   mobile = "/assets/images/guide/how-it-works/liquidity/channel-reserve-01-mobile.png"
+   mobileRetina = "/assets/images/guide/how-it-works/liquidity/channel-reserve-01-mobile@2x.png"
+   alt-text = "Lori has 100,000 sats on her side of the channel with 1,000 sats in reserve" width = 800 height = 348
+%}

 As users send and receive funds, the channel reserve will dynamically adjust so that it's always close to 1%.

+{% include picture.html
+   image = "/assets/images/guide/how-it-works/liquidity/channel-reserve-02.png"
+   retina = "/assets/images/guide/how-it-works/liquidity/channel-reserve-02@2x.png"
+   mobile = "/assets/images/guide/how-it-works/liquidity/channel-reserve-02-mobile.png"
+   mobileRetina = "/assets/images/guide/how-it-works/liquidity/channel-reserve-02-mobile@2x.png"
+   alt-text = "Lori routes a 100,000 sats payment through the channel" width = 800 height = 348
+%}

-If a user spends 10,000 sats of their 100,000 sats local capacity, their new channel reserve will dynamically adjust from 1,000 sats (1% of 100,000 sats) to 900 sats (1% of 90,000).
+If a user spends 10,000 sats of their 100,000 sats local capacity, their new channel reserve will dynamically adjust from 1,000 sats (1% of 100,000 sats) to 900 sats (1% of 90,000 sats).
 This amount adjusts upwards if the user receives funds.

+{% include picture.html
+   image = "/assets/images/guide/how-it-works/liquidity/channel-reserve-03.png"
+   retina = "/assets/images/guide/how-it-works/liquidity/channel-reserve-03@2x.png"
+   mobile = "/assets/images/guide/how-it-works/liquidity/channel-reserve-03-mobile.png"
+   mobileRetina = "/assets/images/guide/how-it-works/liquidity/channel-reserve-03-mobile@2x.png"
+   alt-text = "Lori has 90,000 sats on her side of the channel with 900 sats in reserve" width = 800 height = 348
+%}

 Each additional channel has its own channel reserve.
 For example, a user with 20 channels may have more funds locked in reserve than a user with only one channel.